cmndcntrlcyber/btpi-cti/docs/user-guide.md

 6. Set a deadline if needed
 7. Click "Add" to create the task

-## Using MISP

-MISP is used for sharing and correlating threat intelligence.

-### Creating an Event

-1. Log in to MISP
-2. Click on "Event Actions" > "Add Event"
-3. Fill in the event details:
-   - Distribution: Who can see the event
-   - Threat Level: The severity of the threat
-   - Analysis: The level of analysis completed
-   - Information: A description of the event
-4. Click "Submit" to create the event

-### Adding Attributes

-1. Open an event
-2. Click on "Add Attribute"
-3. Select the category and type
-4. Enter the value
-5. Set the distribution level
-6. Click "Submit" to add the attribute

-### Importing Events from TheHive

-1. In TheHive, open a case
-2. Click on "Actions" > "Export to MISP"
-3. Configure the export settings
-4. Click "Export" to send the case to MISP

 ## Using GRR

 GRR is used for remote live forensics and incident response.